5 Backtesting Mistakes That Kill Live Accounts (2026)

 Run your strategy on historical data, note the signals.
 Then wait for new bars to form and check if those signals moved.
 If they did, your indicator repaints and your backtest is unreliable.

 How to avoid it: Use only confirmed, non-repainting indicators.
-Tools with built-in anti-repainting protection flag or block repainting logic before you run the test.
+Tools with built-in anti-repainting protection flag or block repainting logic before you run the test, which means you never ship a strategy that depends on signals that were never really there.

 Mistake 4: Ignoring Transaction Costs